AnasDorgham11/Yallakora-Matches-Scraper/README.md

 # Yallakora-Matches-Scraper
-A Python script to scrape matches data (score, competition title, round, time, etc.) from Yallakora for a specific date.

-# Yallakora Matches Scraper

-This Python project scrapes match data from Yallakora, providing details like competition title, round, and match time for a specific date.
-The project allows you to easily gather match information from the site with just a few simple commands.
+This Python script allows you to scrape match data from Yallakora, an Arabic website that provides match scores, including details like competition title, round, and match time.
+When running the script, you’ll be prompted to enter a specific date, and it will fetch and display all the match data for that day.
+This is perfect for quickly gathering up-to-date match information from Yallakora in a structured format.

 ## Setup Instructions: